|

 cleared tables, perilously close to desert and coffees, but miraculously,

 there were no spills.
+Our coordination was awesome,

 right up until the very moment that Abigail suddenly slipped all the pens